Amelia Chan

 Yet, even with these fine movements, your fingers still need enough power for any control to happen.
 This is where semantics and perception can cause confusion in teaching.
 What I call a "grip" or a "light hold" might feel entirely different to you.
 In biomechanics, this comes down to perceived exertion.
 If someone has very strong hands, holding the bow might feel completely effortless.
 To someone with weaker hands, achieving that exact same hold will feel like a much tighter, more effortful "grip."
 This is why verbal instructions often leave gaps in understanding.

 Once you switch from a sword grip to a proper bow hold, you need to organize your entire arm to use the best of both worlds.
 This comes down to creating efficient leverage.
 By carefully positioning your proximal structures—such as organizing your upper arm and adjusting how much the shoulder joint is rotated—you create a mechanical advantage that effortlessly delivers weight and power.
 At the same time, your distal joints (your forearm, hand, and fingers) provide fine, flexible control.
-You can think of it as a hybrid concept: You can think of it as a hybrid concept: a combination of holding a sword and, to use a common analogy, holding a paintbrush.
-Your upper arm works with the leverage and power of a sword, while your forearm and fingers must manipulate the bow as if handling a heavy, leaden paintbrush.
+You can think of it as a hybrid concept: a combination of holding a sword and— to use a common analogy— holding a paintbrush.
+Your upper arm works with the leverage and power of a sword, while your forearm and fingers must manipulate the bow as if handling a paintbrush that’s MUCH heavier than a common one.
 The upper arm provides the driving force, but your fingers must work actively against that weight to paint very fine details on the canvas.

 The Clockface